-Whether you're writing a symphony of your relationship with your mother, or a trap beat about how high you were last night, I make sure that every element I add builds this story.
+Whether you're writing a emotional symphony, or a trap beat, I make sure that I build on the story you're trying to tell.
 This is when my experience comes into play, as I develop the track around your vision while adding my creative touch to make a radio-ready song.

 I've produced for a whole list of talented artists:

 Louise Harris, Caden Banker Morgan, The Kay, Maxime Boublil, Michael Sparkes, Chelsea Regina, Wonderful Beasts, Rahul Goenka, Jordan Reisig & many more.

 On the corporate side, I've worked directly with Nickelodeon to write original, globally aired music, and composed Werewolf Online's OST, which has over 5 million users.

 I turn around masters in 3- 5 days, mixes in an average of 5-7 days, while full productions vary based on scope.
 I'm open to working around your schedule.

 Communication is key for putting a track together, so feel free to contact me ahead of us getting started.

 Would love to hear from you.
 Click the contact button above to get in touch.

 Great musician and producer – we worked on guitars and drums for a couple of tracks before already and I'm always happy with Peter's contribution.